epinczinger/youtube_proyect/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+-Thanks to team-121-the ragdolls and team-123-the-ocicats

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project has no license.